-If you are looking for a way to help your paint flow more smoothly, eliminate brush or roller marks and improve coverage of your paint, you might want to give Floetrol a try.
+If you are looking for a way to help your paint flow more smoothly, eliminate brush or roller marks, and improve the coverage of your paint, you might want to give Floetrol a try.
 Just remember not to use it for oil-based paints and test compatibility with small amounts of your paint before committing.

 Thanks for stopping by!

-Yes you can, but unlike water, Floetrol has the added benefit of making the paint easier to apply and conditions it as well.
+Yes, you can, but unlike water, Floetrol has the added benefit of making the paint easier to apply and conditions it as well.

 Yes!
 Using Floetrol eliminates brush marks and leaves you with a clean smooth surface every time.